Ron Reyes: Recent activity

 Reyes performed live in Vancouver in celebration of his 50th birthday in July 2010.
 Joining him on the bill were The Jolts, The Modernettes, Little Guitar Army, and The Braineaters featuring artist Jim Cummins on lead vocals.
 Reyes' band consisted of guitarists Kevin Rose from Crash Bang Crunch Pop!, and Jon Doe from the Scramblers along with a rhythm section consisting of Real McKenzies founding member Anthony Walker on bass and Scott Beadle on drums.
 Greg Ginn performed three songs with the Ron Reyes Band at this event: "Jealous Again", "Revenge", and a new, original composition entitled "Broken".

 Reyes appeared in the Vancouver-based documentary Bloodied but Unbowed about Vancouver's punk community in the late 1970s and The Other F Word about being a parent involved in the punk community.
 The film also says Reyes has worked at a Vancouver print shop for more than 20 years and has three teenagers.
 He is shown browsing records at a used record store in Vancouver with one of his daughters, and purchasing a copy of Jealous Again.

 Reyes currently is performing as the guitarist for PIGGY.
 Other members of this new project include Izzy Gibson on lead vocals (currently drumming in The Hater Game, ex drummer of Living Deadbeats and AK-747s) Lisafurr Lloyd (ex Slickjacks; currently in the East Vamps) and on bass guitar; Craig McKimm (Little Guitar Army; The Fiends) on drums.

-In 2016, Ron joined Dez Cadena to play shows in Brooklyn and Seacaucus, NJ, under the name NORTH AMERICAN WASTE, playing a collection of material which included Black Flag songs, among other rock and roll classics.
+In 2016, Ron joined Dez Cadena to play shows in Brooklyn and Secaucus, NJ, under the name NORTH AMERICAN WASTE, playing a collection of material which included Black Flag songs, among other rock and roll classics.
 In 2017, Reyes played bass with Vancouver rock n' roll icons Puzzlehead for one show only.

 Reyes appears as a guest vocalist on the 2020 album Fly Around by the bluegrass band Water Tower.
 He sings lead vocals on the last track on the album entitled "Anthem" together with the band's singer, Kenny Feinstein.
 A cartoon version of Reyes appears in the music video for "Anthem" alongside the band and drummer Don Bolles from the Germs.
 The video was shown at the Portland Film Festival.